bluescarni/mppp/doc/sphinx/tutorial_numtower.rst

 it is useful to introduce the hierarchy on top of which mp++'s type coercion is built.

-In a broad sense, mp++'s aims to extend C++'s type hierarchy with multiprecision numerical types.
+In a broad sense, mp++ aims to extend C++'s type hierarchy with multiprecision numerical types.
 In C++, when numerical operands of different types are involved in an arithmetic operation, all operands are converted (or *coerced*) into a common type determined from the types of the operands.
 The converted operands